KaleabZerihun/Hexagonal_Task_Manager/README.md

 I built this app to demonstrate how Hexagonal Architecture works in a real project.
 A normal Django project can become hard to manage when the business logic, database code, and web logic are all mixed together.

-Using Hexagonal Architecture helped us separate the main task logic from the outside tools.
+Using Hexagonal Architecture helped me separate the main task logic from the outside tools.
 This made the project cleaner, easier to understand, and easier to test.
-It also showed how a small app can still use strong software architecture principles.

 ## Technologies Used